JanneMattila/www/docs/_posts/2024/11/2024-11-04-managed-identity-and-application-permissions.markdown

 _However_, using service principal requires you to use client secret, certificate or federated credentials for the authentication.
+You have to maintain and store these secrets securely.

 Therefore, we'll look into achieving the same using managed identity.
 Let's start by creating a new user assigned-identity: